Level 3: Rounded and Backed Case Binding

 COST: Members $270.00 Non-members $300.00

 The adventure continues.
 This course builds on the flat back case binding course, taking your binding skills to the next level.
+We will be sewing one thicker bookblock.
 The sewn bookblock will be rounded and backed giving it the form of the classic codex.
-You will sew, round and back two bookblocks.

 As with the flat back case binding a case i.e. cover, is made separately from the bookblock.
-You will learn two casing methods, one the standard casing in and the other using an attached hollow.
+You will learn to put a hollow on the spine to which the case will be attached prior to pasting down the endpapers.

 You will able to choose your covering materials; full cloth, cloth and decorated paper, leather and decorated paper, leather and cloth.